|Prologue and Act I

 Our story begins at the Stahlbaum house with Clara, her brother Fritz and their parents finishing the preparations for their annual Christmas party.
 Friends and family are making their way to the party, as we see Clara's godfather, Drosselmeyer, putting the finishing touches on his magical gifts he has created especially for this party.

-As Act I begins, Clara's parents and grandparents greet the guests, the butler takes their cloaks and the maid provides refreshments.
+As Act I begins, Clara's parents greet the guests, the maid and butler takes their cloaks and provide refreshments.
 Once all the guests have arrived, the children are called into the parlor to watch the lighting of the tree and to receive their gifts.
-Everyone is dancing when suddenly a mysterious guest rushes in!
-At first everybody is frightened by this stranger, but there is great relief when they discover it is uncle Drosselmeyer.
+Everyone is dancing when suddenly a mysterious guest arrives!
+Everyone seems frozen in time, but there is great relief when they discover it is uncle Drosselmeyer.
 All are amazed as Drosselmeyer entertains with life-size dolls that come to life and dance at his command.
 But the best doll of all is a beautiful nutcracker, which he presents to Clara.
 Delighted, Clara begins dancing with her new nutcracker.
 Fritz, though, becomes jealous and he snatches the doll from Clara and breaks it!
-Clara is heartbroken, but Drosselmeyer magically replaces the broken doll with a new nutcracker that is larger and even more beautiful!
+Clara is heartbroken, but Drosselmeyer quickly repairs it and presents it back to Clara.
 Then, all the girls dance with their dolls amidst irritating interruptions from the boys.

 Clara's Mother and Father then invite the parents to dance one last time before collecting their sleepy children for the trip home.
 After all the guests have left, Clara and Fritz wander off to bed, while the maid and the butler tidy up the parlor.
-Unable to sleep, Clara returns to the darkened parlor looking for her nutcracker, and finding it, falls asleep under the tree with her Nutcracker in her arms.
+Unable to sleep, Clara returns to the darkened parlor looking for her nutcracker, and finding it, falls asleep with her Nutcracker beside her.

 Suddenly, she awakens as the great clock strikes midnight.
 The parlor begins to glow and mist fills the air.
 Huge, mischevious mice start running about, stealing Clara's nutcracker!
 Clara is devestated and falls to the floor crying hoping that she is just having a terrible dream.